Dinesh-D-2000/Obstacle-avoider/README.md

 <h2>Truth Table</h2>
 <p align="center"><img width="700" align="center"  src=https://user-images.githubusercontent.com/109975786/210129492-ccaf5388-44c9-454b-89a1-67c598df89af.png></p>
 <h2>Conclusion</h2>
-Almost all navigation robot demands the same sort of obstacle detection, hence obstacle avoidance strategy is of the most importance.
+<pre>Almost all navigation robot demands the same sort of obstacle detection, hence obstacle avoidance strategy is of the most importance.
 Obstacle Avoidance robot has a vast field of application.
 They can be used as service robots, for the purpose of household work and so many other indoor applications.
-In conclusion Obstacle Avoidance is widely researched and applied in the world and it is probable that most robots in the future should have Obstacle Avoidance function.
+In conclusion Obstacle Avoidance is widely researched and applied in the world and it is probable that most robots in the future should have Obstacle Avoidance function.</pre>